Evidence for $Z_{c}^{\pm}$ decays into the $\rho^{\pm} \eta_{c}$ final state

 The Born cross section of the $\EE\to \ppp\etac$ reaction is calculated using

 where $N_{\rm sig}=N_{\rm obs}-N_{\rm bkg}^{\rm peaking}$ is the number of signal events after the peaking background subtraction; $\mathcal{L}$ is the integrated luminosity; $(1+\delta)$ is the ISR correction factor, assuming the $\ppp\etac$ signal is from $Y(4260)$ decays~\cite{Tanabashi:2018oca}; and $\frac{1}{|1-\Pi|^2}$ is the vacuum-polarization factor~\cite{Jegerlehner:1985gq}.
-The cross sections and the numbers used in its calculation are listed in Table~\ref{Born_CS_pirho} for all energy points.
+The cross sections and the numbers used for their calculation are listed in Table~\ref{Born_CS_pirho} for all energy points.
 The upper limits of the cross sections at 90\% confidence level (C.L.) are determined using a Bayesian method, assuming a flat prior in $\sigma^{\rm B}$.
 The systematic uncertainties are incorporated into the upper limit by smearing the probability density function of the cross section~\cite{Ablikim:2017pg}.
 The corresponding results for $\sigma^{\rm B}_{\rm U.L.}$ are also listed in Table~\ref{Born_CS_pirho}.

-The $Z_{c}(3900)^{\pm}$ ($Z_{c}(4020)^{\pm}$) signals are examined after requiring that the invariant mass of an $\eta_{c}$ candidate is within the $\eta_{c}$ signal region [2.95,~3.02]~GeV/$c^2$ and the invariant mass of $\pi^{\pm}\pi^{0}$ is within the $\rho$ signal region [0.675,~0.875]~GeV/$c^2$.
-Here, all possible combinations in one event are kept to avoid bias.
-To suppress the combinatorial background, the momenta of the pions from $\rho$ decays are required to be less than 0.8~GeV/$c$.
-The events in the $\etac$ and $\rho$ sidebands are used to estimate the background.
-The recoil mass spectrum of the remaining $\pi^\mp$ is shown in Fig.~\ref{fit_Zc_data_4230} for the data at $\sqrt{s}=4.226$~GeV, together with the contribution from the $\etac$ and $\rho$ sideband events.
-Here, the $\rho$ sideband is defined as [0.475,~0.675]~GeV/$c^{2}$.
-In Fig.~\ref{fit_Zc_data_4230}, the $\zcpm$ signal is apparent, but there is no statistically significant $\zcppm$ signal.
+The $Z_{c}(3900)^{\pm}$ and $Z_{c}(4020)^{\pm}$ signals are examined after requiring that the invariant mass of an $\eta_{c}$ candidate is within the $\eta_{c}$ signal region [2.95,~3.02]~GeV/$c^2$ and the invariant mass of $\pi^{\pm}\pi^{0}$ is within the $\rho$ signal region [0.675,~0.875]~GeV/$c^2$.
+Here, we don't distinguish the pions from $\eta_c$ decay or from collision and $\rho$ decay, therefore all possible combinations in one event are kept to avoid bias.
+To suppress the combinatorial background, the momenta of the pions from the $\rho$ decays are required to be less than 0.8~GeV/$c$.
+The events in the $\etac$ sidebands and $\rho$ sideband, which is defined as [0.475,~0.675]~GeV/$c^{2}$, are investigated and no peaking structure is found.
+In addition, the simulated background events are studied~(Fig.~\ref{fit_validation_4230}~left) and show good agreement with data both in the $\eta_c$ signal (Fig.~\ref{fit_Zc_data_4230} top) and sideband regions (Fig.~\ref{fit_validation_4230} right).
+In the data sample, the $\zcpm$ signal is apparent, but there is no statistically significant $\zcppm$ signal.